ddev/ddev-varnish/README.md

 # ddev-varnish

-This repository allows you to quickly install the varnish reverse proxy into a [Ddev](https://ddev.readthedocs.io) project using just `ddev get drud/ddev-varnish`.
+This repository allows you to quickly install the Varnish reverse proxy into a [DDEV](https://ddev.readthedocs.io) project using just `ddev get drud/ddev-varnish`.

 ## Installation